Yale-BIM/f21-assignments/assignment-2/README.md

     The [RobotModel Display type](http://wiki.ros.org/rviz/DisplayTypes/RobotModel) shows
-    the [links](http://wiki.ros.org/urdf/XML/link) of the robot according to the URDF model published by the shutter_with_face.launch script (Part II - step 2 of this assignment).
+    the [links](http://wiki.ros.org/urdf/XML/link) of the robot according to the URDF model published by the shutter.launch script (Part II - step 2 of this assignment).
     Each link describes a rigid body in the robot with physical, geometrical, and visual features.